 Flora von Steimker

-Flora von Steimker studied organic agriculture at the University of Kassel-Witzenhausen for her Bachelor's degree and agricultural sciences at the Georg-August University of Göttingen for her Master's degree with a focus on resource management.
-The core topics of her studies were sustainable and species-appropriate livestock farming and marketing of agricultural products.
-In her Master's thesis, she investigated the feasibility of organic certification for sheep and goat husbandry in pastoral farming systems in northern Kenya.
-After successfully completing her studies, she worked as a consultant for pastoralist livestock farmers in 2021.
-Her interest in the "InnoRind" project and the desire to do a doctorate led her back to the University of Göttingen in April 2022.
-As a doctoral candidate and research assistant, she is working on the social acceptance of innovative husbandry and management measures in dairy and beef cattle farming.
+Flora von Steimker studied Organic Agriculture (B.Sc.) at the University of Kassel-Witzenhausen and Agricultural Sciences (M.Sc.) at the University of Göttingen, specialising in Resource Management.
+Her studies focused on sustainable and animal-friendly livestock husbandry and the marketing of agricultural products.
+In her master's thesis, she examined the feasibility of organic certification for sheep and goat production in pastoral systems in Northern Kenya.
+After completing her degree, she worked in 2021 as a consultant for grazing livestock holders in landscape conservation.
+Her interest in the "InnoRind" project and the desire to pursue a doctorate brought her back to the University of Göttingen in April 2022.
+As a doctoral researcher, she investigated the societal acceptance of innovative housing and management practices in dairy and beef cattle production.
+Following the successful completion of her doctoral degree, she has been working as a postdoctoral researcher in the collaborative project agri:change since 2025, where she investigates societal food and nutrition trends as entry points for the sustainability transformation of agricultural value chains within agri:lab X1.

 Research focus:

-• Social and agricultural perception of emotions and needs of farm animals
+- Societal and agricultural perceptions of emotions and needs of farm animals, such as cow-calf contact

-• Dialogue-oriented citizen participation procedures for shaping agriculture
+- Dialogue-oriented citizen participation processes for shaping agriculture

 Innovation Network Cattle - sustainable cattle farming in Germany taking into account animal welfare, environmental impacts and social acceptance (InnoRind)